-This is a non-proprietary Cryptographic Module Security Policy for the Cisco ASA 5506-X, ASA 5506H-X, ASA 5506W-X, ASA 5508-X, ASA 5512-X, ASA 5515-X, ASA 5516-X, ASA 5525-X, ASA 5545-X, ASA 5555-X, ASA 5585-X SSP-10, 5585-X SSP-20, 5585-X SSP-40 and 5585-X SSP-60 Adaptive Security Appliances (ASA) running Firmware 9.6; referred to in this document as appliances.
-This security policy describes how the modules meet the security requirements of FIPS 140-2 Level 2 and how to run the modules in a FIPS 140-2 mode of operation and may be freely distributed.
+This is a non-proprietary Cryptographic Module Security Policy for the Cisco Adaptive Security Appliances Cryptographic Module running Firmware 9.6.
+This security policy describes how the module meets the security requirements of FIPS 140-2 Level 2 and how to run the module in a FIPS 140-2 mode of operation and may be freely distributed.